argenkuz/OOPArgenKulzhanovAssignment3/README.md

 # Personal Bank Account System

 ## Overview
-This project implements a simple personal bank account system using Python.
-It consists of two main classes:
+This project uses Python to construct a basic personal bank account system.
+There are two primary classes in it:

-- **Amount**: Represents a transaction amount with a timestamp and type.
+- **Amount**: Indicates the amount of a transaction together with its type and timestamp.
-- **PersonalAccount**: Represents a personal bank account that manages deposits, withdrawals, and transaction history.
+A personal bank account that keeps track of deposits, withdrawals, and transaction history is represented by the **PersonalAccount**.

-The `main.py` file demonstrates the usage of these classes by allowing user input for deposits and withdrawals.
+By enabling user input for deposits and withdrawals, the `main.py` program illustrates how to use these classes.

 ## Features
-- Create a personal bank account.
+-Establish a private bank account.
-- Deposit and withdraw money.
+-Make deposits and withdrawals.
-- Maintain a transaction history.
+-Keep a record of all transactions.
-- Retrieve account details and balance.
+- Get the balance and account information.
-- Overloaded `+` and `-` operators for deposits and withdrawals.
+-The `+` and `-` operators for deposits and withdrawals are overloaded.

 ## Class Structure
 ### `Amount` Class